rpatterson/prunerr/doc/index.rst

 Introduction
 ============

 This is the transmission module.
-This module helps using python to connect to a Transmission_ json-RPC service. transmission module is compatible with Transmission 1.3 and later.
+This module helps using python to connect to a Transmission_ JSON-RPC service. transmission module is compatible with Transmission 1.3 and later.

 .. _Transmission: http://www.transmissionbt.com/